Amirshirazi-tech/dataContractBuilder/README.md

 This agent was built as a learning project to understand LangGraph from first principles — writing every node, edge, and routing function manually rather than using higher-level abstractions.

+The domain is circular economy data infrastructure for manufacturing SMEs — specifically the challenge of creating machine-readable governance instruments (data contracts) that enable trusted data sharing across supply chains while complying with EU ESPR Digital Product Passport requirements.

-The predefined model library covers EU Digital Product Passport (ESPR), GHG Protocol Scope 1/2/3, ISO 14067 PCF, and ISA-95 production data — grounded in CEON, DPPO, MatOnto, and GHG Protocol ontologies.
+The predefined model library covers EU Digital Product Passport (ESPR 2024/1781), GHG Protocol Scope 1/2/3, ISO 14067 PCF, and ISA-95 production data — grounded in CEON, DPPO, MatOnto, and GHG Protocol ontologies.

 ---